HASwitchPlate/openHASP/CHANGLELOG.md

 ## v0.7.0

 !!!
-THE PARTITION SCHEME OF THE INTERNAL FLASH HAS CHANGED !!!
+THE PARTITION SCHEME OF THE INTERNAL FLASH HAS CHANGED, CHECK THE DOCS BEFORE UPGRADING !!!

 ### Commands
 - Removed deprecated `dim`, `brightness` and `light` commands, use `backlight` instead